vq-is-team/backend-exam/README.md

 <!-- TABLE OF CONTENTS -->
 ## Procedures (Frontend)

-* Clone this repository to your local machine.
+* Clone this repository to your local machine and initiate your own repo
   * Check in to the master the initial files of the frontend framework you prefer to use
     * If possible use the latest version of Angular/React
   * Create a new FEATURE branch from the MASTER for each feature you will be doing
     * One branch for changes related to the Search Form Page
     * One branch for changes related to the Country Detail Page
   * Once your done with the changes, merge the two branches to a new RELEASE branch
-  * After successfully merging, create a PULL REQUEST to MASTER branch
+  * After successfully merging, create a PULL REQUEST to MAIN branch
+  * Merge the Pull Request to MAIN then send us a invite to join the repo so we can check your work

 ## Procedures (Backend)

-* Clone this repository to your local machine.
+* Clone this repository to your local machine and initiate your own repo
   * Use https://restcountries.com/ as your source of API and datae to be integrated on your API
   * Check in to the master the initial files of the Laravel and Libraries you need to use
     * If possible use the latest version of Laravel